 The February talk is less general - "Clematis throughout the Year", by Roy Nunn.
 Roy is an amateur gardener specialising in ornamental plants including clematis.
 He is a member of the International and British Clematis Societies and regularly contributes to their journals.
 He will discuss planting, general care, pruning and recommended varieties.
 Clematis are an incredibly useful groups of plants and any advice should be very useful indeed.

 Everybody is welcome to come along - we are very friendly, and you are under no pressure to join as a member.

-The meeting starts at 7.30pm, refreshments are available after the talk.
+The meeting starts at 7.30pm, at the Institute Hall, on Monday February 4th, and refreshments are provided after the talk.
 Entry is only £2.00 per person.
-Contact Geraldine on 01787 280134 or email@example.com with any questions.
+Contact Geraldine on 01787 280134 or firstname.lastname@example.org with any questions.